0xluminous/saitofaqs/faqs/whats-wrong-with-bitcoin.md

 - blockchain
 ---

-The reason Bitcoin had the UASF and 3 forks is because the stakeholders of the system were not properly incentivized.
+The reason Bitcoin had the 3 forks (BTC, BCH, BSV) is because the stakeholders of the system (users, businesses and miners) were not properly incentivized.
 So while Bitcoin did solve a complex collective action problem, it didn’t balance the incentives properly and the system is ripping itself apart.
 Solving this isn’t easy, every blockchain has this problem.